AlexisTessier/javascript-value-locator/README.md

 ## About the documentation

-The following documentation was generated using [documentation.js](http://documentation.js.org/) and is also available in a more interactive format [here : url](/index.html)
+The following documentation was generated using [documentation.js](http://documentation.js.org/).

 ### Naming conventions